gdsec-test/dcu-cmap-service/README.md

 git clone git@github.secureserver.net:ITSecurity/cmap_service.git
 ```

 It is recommended that you clone this project into a pyvirtualenv or equivalent virtual environment.
+For this project, be sure to create a virtual environment with Python 3.6.

+This is achievable via `mkproject --python=/usr/local/bin/python3.6 cmap`.

 ## Installing Dependencies
 To install all dependencies for development and testing simply run `make`.